 The EB-1B outstanding research or professor petition is submitted by filing form I-140, along with supporting evidence such as letters of support from experts in the field of endeavor, evidence of the applicant’s extraordinary work and other documentation.
 Most often the I-140 can be concurrently filed with the I-485 green card or Application for Adjustment of Status if the applicant is in the United States.
 When the I-485 is filed the applicant can also file an application for employment authorization.

 We Can Help You Prove That Your Work Is Outstanding

 At Becker & Lee LLP, business and employment-based immigration is one of our primary focus areas.
 Our attorneys have advised a range of outstanding individuals, including both researchers and professors.

-> Our EB-1B outstanding researcher lawyers offer comprehensive representation to help increase chances of success in the visa application process.
-Contact our San Francisco law firm to learn more about your options.
+Our EB-1B outstanding researcher lawyers offer comprehensive representation to help increase chances of success in the visa application process.
+Contact our San Francisco Bay Area law firm to learn more about your options.